- Part of

 To add a friend:

 - On the main page, select your trainer profile and then select the ‘Friends’ tab at the top.

 - Select the ‘Add friend’ option and enter the trainer code you friend has shared with you.

 - Note: this is also where players can view their trainer code to share with their friends.

 - On the main page, select your ‘Trainer profile’.

 - Tap the ‘Friends’ tab to open your friend list.

 - Select the friend you want to remove and at the bottom of their profile, tap the ‘Remove friend’ button.

-You can report and block users who may be bothering you or behaving inappropriately on the platform.
+Players can report and block other players who may be bothering them or behaving inappropriately on the platform.

 To report a player: